-Schools and Staffing Survey/National Teacher and Principal Survey (1987-1988 through 2015-2016)
+• Schools and Staffing Survey/National Teacher and Principal Survey (1987-1988 through 2015-2016)

-7 To understand trends for educators who predominantly work in the assistant principal role, this chapter only counts the numbers of assistant principals in the SASS/NTPS that worked full time.
-It is not clear how much time part-time assistant principals dedicate to the role versus other responsibilities, such as teaching.
-Less than 8 percent of schools in explained by a dramatic increase in the percentage of elementary schools with assistant principals.
-About one-quarter of elementary schools had an assistant principal in 1990-1991, compared with more than half of elementary schools in 2015-2016.
-Secondary schools (which include middle schools and high schools) had the highest percentages of schools with an assistant principal over the entire time period (more than 60 percent), and this percentage only rose slightly between 1990-1991 and 2015-2016.
-The percentage of mixed level schools (schools that have both elementary and secondary levels, such as K-12 schools) with an assistant principal varied over this period, ending up only slightly above the 1990-1991 level by 2015-2016.
-As described below, the growth in the percentage of elementary schools with assistant principals is not fully explained by the increase in the size of elementary schools over this period.
+Over the last 25 years, the percentage of public schools nationally with an assistant principal has increased overall and at all school levels.
+Analyses of SASS/NTPS show that in 1990-1991, about one-third of all U.S. public schools had at least one full-time assistant principal, but more than half of these schools had an assistant principal by 2015-2016 (Figure III.1).7 Most of the rise in the overall percentages of schools with assistant principals is explained by a dramatic increase in the percentage of elementary schools with assistant principals.
+About one-quarter of elementary schools had an assistant principal in 1990-1991, compared with more than half of elementary schools in 2015-2016.8 Secondary schools (which include middle schools and high schools) had the highest percentages of schools with an assistant principal over the entire time period (more than 60 percent), and this percentage only rose slightly between 1990-1991 and 2015-2016.
+The percentage of mixed level schools (schools that have both elementary and secondary levels, such as K-12 schools) with an assistant principal varied over this period, ending up only slightly above the 1990-1991 level by 2015-2016.9 As described below, the growth in the percentage of elementary schools with assistant principals is not fully explained by the increase in the size of elementary schools over this period.